message/iata/TH.md

 - a negative COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
 The test result must be in English or Thai; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V at least 14 days before departure.
 - This does not apply to:
-- passengers transiting without disembarking the aircraft.
-- passengers younger than 6 years;
+- passengers younger than 6 years traveling with a parent/guardian;
 - passengers younger than 12 years travelling with a fully vaccinated parent/guardian.
 10. Airline crew are subject to self-isolation until their next flight.
 11. Airline crew staying overnight must have a guarantee letter from the airline or health insurance certificate with a coverage cost of at least USD 50,000.